railsbridge-boston/cookbook/eventbrite.md

   It should be a radio button question that says, "Thanks to thoughtbot, we're offering free on-site childcare.
 Do you need childcare to attend the workshop?"

+1. Update the event URL to be more human-friendly.

+  On the Event Dashboard, there should be an option to edit the event URL.
+  Usually, we follow the format of: `railsbridgeboston[month and year of event].eventbrite.com`.

 1. Provide the Sponsorship Coordinator with the special link for TAs sent by sponsors.
 It'll look something like: